-I was fortunate to have been brought up in a home with a very large garden, actually on a farm, so it was a new experience for me when we moved to place with a small garden.
+I was fortunate to have been brought up in a home with a very large garden, actually on a farm, so it was a new experience for me when we moved to a home with a small garden.
 I then had to find out what worked, and what did not.
 Here are some tips I discovered.

-10 Ideas To Make Small Gardens Appear Larger
+Make Your Small Gardens Appear Larger

 1. Divide Up Your Small Garden Space Into Rooms

 Small gardens will appear to be much larger if they ared sub-divided with features like hedges, screens, walls, taller shrubs, and by using selected trees for small gardens.

 This may seem counter intuitive, but it works, because when you divide up the space, you don’t see the whole garden at once – and therefore you’ll not notice it’s small size.
 As you walk around a garden which has been divided up in this way, you get to see a new area each time you come round one of these dividing barriers.

 If your garden is really tiny, think of it as being one garden room, or a section from a larger garden.
 If you only have a patio then create a outdoor extension of your home with containers interspersed amoungst your garden furniture.
 If you have only a small space for gardening you could create a themed garden – for example maybe a Japanese garden, or you might focus on a water feature and create your garden around that.

 In one garden I visited, the owner was desperate to remove taller shrubs and plants as she wanted to see her whole garden at once.
 When I explained this principle to her she admitted that a friend had recently been to visit, and commented on what a surprise she got as she walked behind the taller Rambling Rector rose, as it opened a whole new area of the garden that she did not know was there!
 As a result it gave the impression that her garden was far larger than it really is.